-Approaches like these that have led to GM’s programs to recycle water bottles at its facilities and using the final product to manufacture engine insulation for its engines, while the other materials are sent off to become coats for the homeless.
+Approaches like these have led to GM's programs to recycle water bottles at its facilities and using the final product to manufacture engine insulation for its engines.
+At the same time, the other materials are sent off to become coats for the homeless.
 GM also looks for discarded tires to recycle and use in its manufacturing process.

 Post-Consumer Recycled Plastic Packaging Market- Market Dynamics:

-Manufacturers are identifying new infrastructure for segregating and collecting mixed plastics at the recovery facilities in order to implement appropriate sorting mechanism.
-Effectiveness of the selection process plays a vital role in the amount of materials recovered in these facilities.
+Manufacturers are identifying new infrastructure for segregating and collecting mixed plastics at the recovery facilities to implement appropriate sorting mechanisms.
+The effectiveness of the selection process plays a vital role in the amount of material recovered in these facilities.